-Local museum early board/founding members, January 29, 1999, requested the rare (c)1987 Apacheland Scale Model (US Copyright)exhibit in writing, and before the museum was built as follows: "Thanks for the model of Apacheland, which is now in good hands and awaits only the building of our new museum to go on permanent display."
+Local museum early board/founding members, January 29, 1999, requested the rare (c)1987 Apacheland Scale Model (US Copyright)exhibit in writing five years before the February 14, 2004 fire destroyed Apacheland Studios and before the museum was built as follows: "Thanks for the model of Apacheland, which is now in good hands and awaits only the building of our new museum to go on permanent display."
 (January 29, 1999)

 The exhibit so rare the exhibit is requested before the museum was built and requested by the founding board members.
 (Many of the early founding members have gone and and or resigned unfortunately).

-Fast forward to, April 2012, the detailed 4ft by 12 ft exhibit was voted out (by the current board) after seven years on exhibit when the board commissioned someone to make a "diorama" unknown to the builder!
+Fast forward to, April 2012, the rare detailed 4ft by 12 ft exhibit was voted out (by the current board) after board commissioned someone to make a "diorama" unknown to the builder!
 Why?
-Did they like the work so well that they wanted imitations, apparently, and why the builder of the rare (c)1987 Apacheland Scale Model (US Copyright) was last to know about a "diorama" project!?
+Did they like the work so well that they wanted imitations of the rare exhibit, apparently, and why the builder of (c)1987 Apacheland Scale Model (US Copyright) was last to know about the "diorama" project!?

 The builder was notified by mail April 2012 that a "new diorama" arrived that the rare and original exhibit would be moved to the barn without climate control.
 Can one build a "diorama" from this picture?

-Anything built after the 2004, after the burning flames cleared this ground is unauthorized.
-The official (c) 1987 Apacheland Scale Model (US Copyright) was built during a time when the builder worked at the movie-set measuring each post, window, door, building and aerial photos made to complete the rare exhibit.
+Anything built after the 2004 is unauthorized and imitation-- the burning flames cleared this ground February 14, 2004.
+The rare authentic/official (c) 1987 Apacheland Scale Model (US Copyright) was built during a time when the builder worked at the movie-set measuring each post, window, door, building and aerial photos made to complete the rare exhibit.
 The 4ft.x 12ft. exhibit was built sixteen years before the 2004 fire when the town and buildings were standing!!

 Again words from the board, January 1999, before museum was built:"Thanks for the model of Apacheland, which is now in good hands and awaits only the building of our new museum to go on permanent display."